aaronlelevier/textress_project/docs/_todo.rst

 Notes w/ Scott
 --------------
-Auto-sent messages - should send on the Hotel's behalf, but are being sent on the Guest's behalf presently.

-Default "H" reply has grammar issue.
+Check-out hooks

-Need a "W" welcome auto-reply to tell Guests how to use it for "H" for help for ex.
+    - Need a "W" welcome auto-reply to tell Guests how to use it for "H" for help for ex.

 Phone number input

     - auto add dashes or () to a User's PH #